xuro-langchain/azure-langgraph-agent/README.md

 1. First, you must get sign up for an Azure account and create a Subscription.
     - [Azure for Students](https://azure.microsoft.com/en-us/free/students) gives you credits for free if you have a school related account.
     - With an account, you should have access to Microsoft Entra ID, and a default tenant should be configured for you.
-    - You also should have access to CosmosDB, though no database accounts will likely have been created yet.
+    - You also should have access to CosmosDB.

 #### Microsoft Entra ID